Hands-on learning experience for Phi Psis: Service Immersion Trips

-The goal of these Service Immersion Trips is to provide attendees with a transformative cultural experience by learning about history of the community, the stories of the people, and other aspects of the local culture and its influencers.
-Through this program we plan to bring together brothers from across the country to build comradery and develop lifelong connections through the actions of service.
-This trip aims to instill a deeper commitment to service by helping the attendees understand just how much they can impact a community through their own personal efforts.
-It is important to recognize specific talents and passions an individual possesses so that they will continue to grow and contribute their time and efforts after this trip.
+Service Immersion Trips are designed to provide attendees with a transformative cultural experience by learning about the history of the community, the stories of the people, and other aspects of the local culture and its influences.
+Through this experience, Phi Kappa Psi brings together brothers from across the country to build comradery and develop life-long connections through actions of service.
+The trip aims to instill a deeper commitment to service by helping attendees understand just how much they can impact a community through their own personal efforts.